We Benchmarked Every Major Solana Trading API. LaserSell is 38x Faster.

-LaserSell builds Solana swap transactions 2-5x faster than PumpFun SDK, PumpPortal, and Jupiter.
+LaserSell builds Solana swap transactions in under 5ms on the automated exit path — 38x faster than PumpFun SDK, PumpPortal, and Jupiter.
 Open-source benchmarks you can verify yourself.

 In volatile memecoin markets, milliseconds matter.
-The difference between 75ms and 300ms?
+The difference between 4ms and 120ms?
 Missing your exit while the price crashes.

 We benchmarked LaserSell against every major way to build Solana swap transactions: PumpFun SDK, PumpPortal, and Jupiter's Metis API.
 The results are open-source and reproducible.